 An applicant who wishes to appeal the transfer evaluation should follow the steps outlined below.

-- If the student request is denied, and the student wishes to continue the appeal, the student must indicate this in writing to the senior director of enrollment management.
-The second appeal must be done within 30 days from the date of the first appeal decision letter.
+- If the student request is denied, and the student wishes to continue the appeal, the student must indicate this in writing to the Registrar.
+The second appeal must be done within 30 days from the date of the first appeal decision email.

-- Within 30 days or less (when possible), the senior director of enrollment management will convene the Transfer Appeal Board (TAB).
+- Within 30 days or less (when possible), the Registrar will convene the Transfer Appeal Board (TAB).
 The TAB will review all applicable materials and governing statutes and make a decision.
 If the student wishes, a personal interview with the Transfer Appeal Board can be arranged, although it is not necessary.
 The decision of the board becomes final upon majority vote.

-- The Transfer Appeal Board consists of: Senior Director of Enrollment Management, Registrar, and the appropriate Academic Dean.
+- The Transfer Appeal Board consists of: Registrar, Vice President of Learning, and the appropriate Academic Dean.

 Transfer of Credits to San Juan College